 Additionally, review your auto insurance policy to ensure that you have roadside assistance before you get on the road.
 And if you’re not covered, check out a new auto quote and purchase an adequate policy.

 You’ll also want to map out your route, check ahead to be aware of road conditions, and map an alternate route just in case.
+Moreover, check your campsites.
+You don’t really need to reserve a spot in a campsite in Iceland, but the season may require it plus some campgrounds may be closed.

 Whether you’ll be camping by yourself or alongside others, you’ll want to stay safe while camping out in the wilderness.